 Dave Matthews biography

-Musician.
-David John Matthews was born on January 9, 1967 in Johannesburg, South Africa.
+Musician and actor David John Matthews was born on January 9, 1967, in Johannesburg, South Africa.
 A self-taught musician, he and his family moved around the world throughout his childhood.
-When he was two years old, they moved to the New York suburb of Yorktown Heights, where Matthews' father, a physicist, worked for IBM.
+When he was 2 years old, they moved to the New York suburb of Yorktown Heights, where Matthews' father, a physicist, worked for IBM.
 In 1977, Matthews' father died of lung cancer, and the family returned to Johannesburg to be with relatives.

 The Dave Matthews Band Forms